 “I will honour Christmas in my heart, and try to keep it all the year.”Charles Dickens, A Christmas Carol

 “Christmas is not a time nor a season, but a state of mind.
 To cherish peace and goodwill, to be plenteous in mercy, is to have the real spirit of Christmas.”Calvin Coolidge

 “Unless we make Christmas an occasion to share our blessings, all the snow in Alaska won’t make it ‘white’.”Bing Crosby

 “Our hearts grow tender with childhood memories and love of kindred, and we are better throughout the year for having, in spirit, become a child again at Christmastime.”Laura Ingalls Wilder

 “Christmas is a necessity.
 There has to be at least one day of the year to remind us that we’re here for something else besides ourselves.”Eric Sevareid

 “The world has grown weary through the years, but at Christmas, it is young.”Phillips Brooks

 Indeed it has grown old friends, indeed it has.
-But for today, be young.
+But for Christmas, be young.